-While this really comes down to preference, we love marinating pork chops because the end result is just so flavorful and juicy.
+While this really comes down to preference, we love marinating pork chops because the end result is just so flavorful, tender, and juicy.
 Plus, the entire piece of meat gets infused, not just the outer layer like with dry rubs.

 PS: if you’d rather use a dry rub, check out our all-purpose pork dry rub.
 It’s fantastic on pork chops!

 This really is the best pork chop marinade.
 It’s actually also our favorite grilled pork chop marinade because the ends results are just mouthwatering!